-During our week touring Iceland we stayed in different types of acommodation: a luxury hotel, a cottage on an organic farm, a hostel, a little Airbnb house and a colorful guesthouse.
+During our week touring Iceland we tested 5 different types of acommodation: a luxury hotel, a cottage in an organic farm, a hostel, a cozy Airbnb house and a colorful guesthouse.

 Keep reading to know what to expect and decide later!

-Where to stay in Iceland: Accommodation for every budget
+Where to stay in Iceland for every budget

 Luxury: Hotel Húsafell